 Doris Burke, a versatile basketball commentator who calls both men’s and women’s college and pro contests, has covered basketball for ESPN since March 1991.
 She works a variety of ESPN assignments, including the NBA, women’s basketball regular-season and NCAA Championship, men’s basketball regular-season and Championship Week, in addition to other ESPN properties.

 Since 2003, Burke has taken on additional roles and assignments for NBA coverage including sideline reporter and game analyst during select ESPN NBA telecasts.
 She also serves as sideline reporter for NBA playoff games and the NBA Finals on ABC.
-Additionally, she hosts ESPN’s Kia NBA Countdown on Wednesdays during the NBA season.
+In September of 2016, it was announced that Burke will significantly expand her NBA game analyst role starting with the 2016-17 season.

 Burke previously served as a WNBA analyst for the New York Liberty on MSG Network and also was a women’s college basketball analyst for CBS Sports (1998-2001) and Westwood One Radio (2000-02).

 The first woman to call Knicks radio/television broadcast (2000) and a BIG EAST men’s basketball game on television, Burke was a frequent columnist for Basketball Times Magazine and Eastern Basketball Magazine since 2001 as well as a contributing writer on the Web site for the Center for Sports Parenting.